jfpoilpret/fast-arduino-lib/dox/tutorial.md

 Then, we define a buffer that will be used by the `UART` API to transmit characters to your PC through USB.
 You may find it cumbersome to do it yourself but it brings a huge advantage: you are the one to decide of the buffer size, whereas in Arduino API, you have no choice.
 Here, we consider 64 bits to be big enough to store characters that will be transmitted to the PC.
 How `UART` is using this buffer is not important to you though.

 Then we *register an ISR* necessary for transmissions to take place; this is done by the `REGISTER_UATX_ISR(0)` macro.
 Explicit ISR registration is one important design choice of FastArduino: **you** decide which ISR should be registered to do what.
-This may again seem cumbersome but once again this gives you the benefit to decie what you need, hence build your application the way you want it.
+This may again seem cumbersome but once again this gives you the benefit to decide what you need, hence build your application the way you want it.

+In addition, we register `UATX<board::USART::USART0>` class, which we instantiate at the beginning of `main()`, to be notified whenever some content is inserted into `uart.out()`; this is done with the `REGISTER_OSTREAMBUF_LISTENERS()` macro.
+If you forget it, building your program will fail at link time.

-The code that follows instantiates a `uart::hard::UATX` object that is using `board::USART::USART0` (the only one available on UNO) and based on the previously created buffer.
+The code that follows instantiates a `serial::hard::UATX` object that is using `board::USART::USART0` (the only one available on UNO) and based on the previously created buffer.
 Note that `UATX` class is in charge of **only** transmitting characters, not receiving.
 Other classes exist for only receiving (`UARX`), or for doing both (`UART`).

 Once created, we can set `uart` ready for transmission, at serial speed of 115200 bps.